-Finances are a common trigger for argument in any marriage.
+Finances are a common trigger for arguments in any marriage.
+Here we talk about how to stop fighting about money.

 Research: Spenders Versus Tightwads